sabaris-sps/lumora-pygame/README.md

 ## What is this?

-This is a zelda styles game created with pygame.
+This is a zelda styled game created with pygame.
-Movement of the player can be done with camera itself.
-Moving the face moves the player.
+Movement of the player is done through hand control from camera

 ### Here's a pic of the game.